anmolsekhon590/JNotes/README.md

 # JNotes

 JNotes is a note taking application built on Java  using JavaFX.

   - Save your notes
   - Browse existing notes
   - Edit Notes

+### Usage

+Clone the repo and open using an IDE (IntelliJ recommended) to get started.
+Make sure to add JavaFX to your project and define the 'lib' folder in VM Options.

 ### Tech